james-j-engels/james-j-engels.github.io/index.md

 ## Updates

 - **[Jan.
 2027]** I will be joining the linguistics department at Harvard University as a fellow from January to May of 2027.
 - **[Sep.
-2026]** I gave a talk at the Linguistics Association of Great Britain about the meaning of the Tashelhit morpheme AD.
+2026]** I gave a talk at the Linguistics Association of Great Britain about the meaning of the Tashelhiyt morpheme AD.
 - **[Sep.
 2026]** I gave a talk about Mapudungun frustratives at *Sinn und Bedeutung 31* in Nantes.
 - **[Jul.
 2026]** I presented with [Federico Falletti](https://edwebprofiles.ed.ac.uk/profile/federico-f) on tense stacking and conditionals in Sengwer at the 16th ALT in Lyon.